-Leaving home for your first year of college can be such a strange mixture of excitement, independence, anxiety and a little bit of fear for the unknown.
+Leaving home for the first time can be such a strange mixture of excitement, independence, anxiety and a little bit of fear for the unknown.
 Being away from home for the first time, meeting new people, being fully responsible for your studies and being “in charge” of your own place is a lot to take on for a young adult.

 As parents back here at home, we worry about that anxiety and fear.
 Are they making new friends?
 Are they homesick?
 Are they eating a vegetable?